btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

 - exchanging data between applications and desktops

 > The specifications are often called `XDG` specifications, as an acronym for the `Cross-Desktop Group`.
+>
-Users may recogize the acronym, as many environment variables are prefaced with it.
+> Users may recognize the acronym, as many environment variables are prefaced with it.
 Here are some on my system:
->
 > ```
 > $ printenv | ag xdg
 > XDG_SEAT=seat0